rclone/rclone/docs/content/jottacloud.md

 authentication flow where the username is generated internally.
 To setup rclone to use Tele2 Cloud, choose Tele2 Cloud authentication in the setup.
 The rest of the setup is identical to the default setup.

+### Onlime Cloud Storage authentication

+Onlime has sold access to Jottacloud proper, while providing localized support to Danish Customers, but have recently set up their own hosting, transferring their customers from Jottacloud servers to their own ones.

+This, of course, necessitates using their servers for authentication, but otherwise functionality and architecture seems equivalent to Jottacloud.

+To setup rclone to use Onlime Cloud Storage, choose Onlime Cloud authentication in the setup.
+The rest of the setup is identical to the default setup.

 ## Configuration

 Here is an example of how to make a remote called `remote` with the default setup.
 First run: